Friday, January 18, 2013

 In most well designed turbines, the runaway, or no load speed is ~1.8 to 2 x rated load speed.
 This means that under no load conditions the water slides by the impeller surface, without transferring any energy because they are moving at nearly the same speed.
 Another feature of the runaway speed is that the turbine output shaft torque is zero, (nothing loading it) no matter how much water flows through the machine.

 The mechanical power is therefore null (about twice the rated speed multiplied by zero torque).
-The torque will rise by applying an external braking torque (the electric generator does that), while the speed will decrease, and that means you will start harvesting power (the water slips partially by the impeller, partially "pushing" it = energy transfer).
+The torque will rise by applying an external braking torque (the electric generator and its electrical load does that), while the speed will decrease, and that means you will start harvesting power (the water slips partially by the impeller, partially "pushing" it = energy transfer).
 You are moving (left on the speed axis) towards the best operating area where you will have rated torque, speed, and power.

 Note that water consumption or flow also decreases so you are getting more power for less water and better efficiency.
 For simplicity the torque and flow plots are shown as straight lines whereas in most cases these curve, particularly near the ends.